tomcentrate/octopress-personal-site/_posts/2017-01-11-using-arel-for-unions.md

 title:  "Sorting between multiple Models in Ruby on Rails"
 date:   2017-01-12 00:01:00
 categories: tutorials
+description: This is a tutorial on using UNION in your queries in Rails.
+We structure a simple UNION query into Arel Components so that we can leverage the database to do sorting.
 ---

 Recently, I ran into a situation where I had two different Models where I needed to display both types of records in chronological order.
 We could grab all the records, and apply a simple sort.